-Search and Web Directory Business
+Search and search-related Business

-The search and Web directory business primarily offers advertisers pay-for-click services, as well as online marketing services on Web directories operated by Sogou.
+The search and search-related business primarily offers advertisers pay-for-click services, as well as online marketing services on Web directories operated by Sogou.
 Pay-for-click services enable advertisers' promotional links to be displayed on the Sogou search result pages and Sogou Website Alliance members' Websites where the links are relevant to the subject and content of such Web pages.
-Both pay-for-click services and online marketing services on Web directories operated by Sogou expand distribution of our advertisers' Website links and advertisements by leveraging traffic on Sogou Website Alliance members' Websites.
-Our search and Web directory business benefits significantly from our collaboration with Tencent, which provides us access to traffic generated from users of products and services provided by Tencent.
+Both pay-for-click services and online marketing services on Web directories operated by Sogou expand the distribution of our advertisers' promotional links and advertisements by leveraging traffic on Sogou Website Alliance members' Websites.
+Our search and search-related business benefits from our collaboration with Tencent, which provides us access to traffic and content generated from users of products and services provided by Tencent.

-Revenues generated by the search and Web directory business are classified as search and Web directory revenues in our consolidated statements of comprehensive income.
+Revenues generated by the search and search-related business are classified as search and search-related revenues in our consolidated statements of comprehensive income.

-Sogou also engages in the others business by primarily offering IVAS with respect to the operation of Web games and mobile games developed by third parties as well as other services provided to users.
+Sogou also engages in the others business, primarily by offering IVAS with respect to the operation of Web games and mobile games developed by third parties, as well as other services and products provided to users.
 Revenues generated by Sogou from the others business are classified as others revenues in our consolidated statements of comprehensive income.